gwtproject/gwt-site/src/main/markdown/usingeclipse.md

 <p>
 If you do not already have Eclipse, you may download it from the <a href="http://www.eclipse.org/downloads/" rel="nofollow">Eclipse Website</a>.
-We suggest downloading Eclipse 3.7 (Indigo).
+We suggest downloading Eclipse 4.3 (Kepler).
 </p>

 <h2 id="installing">Install the Plugin</h2>